 In a large number of cases, a driver will accept that his driving fell below an acceptable standard, but does not accept that it amounts to Dangerous Driving.
 In this situation, it may be possible to persuade the Court to accept that the driving amounts to Careless Driving and not Dangerous Driving.
 The prosecution may also be persuaded to remove some of the more aggravating features of the charge.
 This will significantly reduce the penalties and, if a charge is reduced to Careless Driving, disqualification may be avoided altogether by the imposition of penalty points.

 There is often a grey area between Dangerous Driving and Careless Driving.
-The test and legal definition is quite similar and for this reason Careless Driving is described as an alternative charge to Dangerous Driving.
+The test and legal definition are quite similar and for this reason, Careless Driving is described as an alternative charge to Dangerous Driving.
 What this means is that even if there is not enough evidence to establish Dangerous Driving the court can still convict a person of Careless Driving if the circumstances and evidence show that the required standard has not been met.
 However, the penalties that apply are very different, which is why anyone facing a Dangerous Driving or Careless Driving charge should obtain specialist legal advice.

-Where dangerous driving results in a death the sentence is one of a minimum period of 2 years disqualification and a prison sentence of up to 14 years.
-There must be a causal link between the dangerous driving and the death.
+Where dangerous driving results in a death, the sentence is one of a minimum period of 2 years disqualification and a prison sentence of up to 14 years.
+There must be a causal link between the dangerous driving and the fatality.
 Even where death has occurred from a driving incident a charge of Causing Death by Dangerous Driving may be reduced to the lesser charge of Careless and Inconsiderate Driving.